Every Business has Sensitive Information

 The period of time that confidential records are stored should be determined by a retention schedule that takes into consideration their useful value to the business, institution, or individual and the governing legal requirements.
 No record should be kept longer than this retention period.

 By not adhering to a program of routinely destroying stored records, a company exhibits suspicious disposal practices that could be negatively construed in the event of litigation or audit.
-The PIPEDA (Personal Information Protection and Electronic Documents Act) also now mandates proper and secure document destruction.
+The PIPEDA Act also now mandates proper and secure document disposal.

 From a risk management perspective, the only acceptable method of discarding stored records is to destroy them by a method that ensures the information is obliterated.
 Documenting the exact date that a record is destroyed is a prudent and recommended legal precaution.